 The HIQ form will detail the scope, innovation, proof-of-concept results, and outcomes of the TTS work.
-This component of the application will be evaluated through the external peer-review process overseen by Grand Challenges Canada and conducted by independent and external youth, scientific, social and business subject matter experts based on the following criteria:
+This component of the application will first be evaluated internally by Grand Challenges Canada staff.
+Following a successful internal review, the HIQ will be evaluated through the external peer-review process overseen by Grand Challenges Canada and conducted by independent and external youth, scientific, social and business subject matter experts based on the following criteria: